- Search The Registry

 Born in Georgia, Zenora “Nora” Moore’s parents were Fanny Moore, originally from Ohio, and Robert Moore Sr., a Georgia native.
 Fanny Moore was half Cherokee and half African.
 Robert Moore Sr. was a freed African slave.
 Together to make a life for their family, they relocated to Tennessee, where Nora was raised.
 By the beginning of the 20th Century, as a teenager, Nora Moore noticed the growing popularity of touring vaudeville acts and took an interest in this form of entertainment.

-She thoroughly enjoyed the music, dancing, comedy routines, and excitement of the stage.
+She enjoyed the stage's music, dancing, comedy routines, and excitement.
 By her early twenties, she began performing.
 With her sister, whose stage name was Belle Lamar, Nora joined a traveling vaudeville group as a chorus girl/dancer.
 For the next several years, Nora and Belle toured the country as part of this lively body of entertainers who quickly became known for their extravagant costumes.

 During this time, Moore and Bertram Philander Ross Hendrix met, traveling around the country together as part of the same Dixieland vaudeville troupe.
-Their troupe included six band members plus a cast of seventeen actors, comedians, dancers, and stagehands such as Ross Hendrix.
-As Nora performed her act on stage, a bond developed offstage between the entertainer and the stagehand.
+Their troupe included six band members plus a cast of seventeen actors, comedians, dancers, and stagehands like Ross Hendrix as she performed on stage, a bond developed offstage between the entertainer and the stagehand.
 As the tour began to concentrate in the Pacific Northwest, with the entertainers often traveling between Portland, Oregon, and Seattle, Washington, Nora and Ross began to view the area as a permanent home.
-Financial difficulties brought the tour to an end in Seattle in 1912 and the beginning for them as they decided to marry in that city.
+Financial difficulties ended the tour in Seattle in 1912 and the beginning for them as they decided to marry in that city.